-At some time in our lives, we may find ourselves caring for a terminally ill senior.
-This loved one may be a parent or close relative.
+Any one of us could find ourselves needing to care for a terminally ill parent or close relative at some point in our lives.
 Regardless of your family connection, as the caregiver of an elderly and very sick loved one, you will fill many roles that are important to their dignity and quality of life.

 Promoter of Well-Being: